 I spent a lot of the five days feeling like an intruder and a lot of it having my mind blown from all angles.
-I volunteered with the writers’ festival and somehow by 2004 I ha become its official schmoozer.
-I became part of the TINA machine—an explosive, passionate meld of driven creative types who work for nothing to put on a ridiculous dense program every year.
+I volunteered with the writers’ festival and somehow by 2004 I had become its official schmoozer.
+I became part of the TINA machine—an explosive, passionate meld of driven creative types who work for nothing to put on a ridiculously dense program every year.

 So when they needed some help this year, they had an enormous support networks to draw upon.